AIPMLab/MambaOut-DA/README.md

 | **MambaOut-based Method** | | | | | | | |
 | **Ours** | *77.9* | *92.3* | *92.4* | *86.0* | *91.6* | *92.1* | 84.3 | *77.3* | *92.7* | *86.3* | 78.5 | **93.7** | *87.1* |

-## Table 3: Comparison with SOTA methods on the **Visda-2017**.
+**Table 3**: Comparison with SOTA methods on the **Visda-2017**.
 The best performance is marked in **bold**.
 The methods above the horizontal line are CNN-based methods, while the methods below the horizontal line are ViT-based methods.

 | Method | plane | bcycl | bus | car | horse | knife | mcycl | person | plant | sktbrd | train | truck | Avg. |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |